ahmedhassayoune/Chess-Game/README.md

 # Chess-Game
 This is a C implemented Chess Game using SDL

-# How to launch the game?
+# How to start the game?
--> Run the following commands

 ```bash
 make all